mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So what do you mean, touch the piano?
 Touching the piano is not touching the keys, not touching the [tuner].
 To touch the piano is to touch all sentient beings!
 And then at that time, this is called to touch the keys.
 That is the [five skandhas].
 So your presence is not only your presence but simultaneously the presence of the whole world: trees, birds, and this Zen Center.
 At that time, you can really take entire responsibility for you life, with gratitude.
 That is great.

-So, [when] you do [zazen](glossary#zazen), that’s why zazen is [not just] for deepening your [own] life.
+So, when you do [zazen](glossary#zazen), that’s why zazen is [not just] for deepening your own life.
 That’s why Dogen says to do zazen for all sentient beings.
 That is great compassion; because to touch you is to touch all sentient beings.

 ##### 38:10

 If so, it’s not necessary for the rider who controls the horse to understand the four kinds of horses.
-Just let go of any kind of horses, without controlling, without getting the [whip].
+Just let go of any kind of horses, without controlling, without getting the whip.

 Of course, you need a whip.
 Remember this.
 We need a whip because, when the [cat](glossary#cat) was born, still as a cat...
 Because [Buddha](glossary#buddha) says, even a cat and dog are Buddha.
 If dogs and cats are Buddha, the cat was one with his skin, his muscles, and other cats.
 The Zen master says that is [karmic] consciousness, but whatever you say, it doesn’t hit the mark.
-(Note: This paragraph is particularly hard to make out.
+(Transcriber’s Note: This paragraph is particularly hard to make out.
 At the moment, I don’t know what it means.
 However, needing a whip for cats?
 That I can relate to.)

 Anyway, you have to understand [yourself] as a human being  – but that human being is really stretched into the past, into the future.
 You have to understand human life for the long, long range.